dirkpetersen/forever-slurm/README.md

 # Forever Slurm

 Use the Traefik proxy to keep (web) services highly available on Slurm-managed HPC clusters.
 (Web) services run as Slurm batch jobs that end when time expires, so user requests may fail unless other jobs take over.
 Traefik provides load balancing and failover for multiple identitical Slurm jobs.
 Since port numbers may vary across nodes, we use random ports stored in the Slurm job's comment field, enabling simple service discovery without the need for extra complex message queue or service discovery software.
+Please also check this [background article on Medium](https://dirk-petersen.medium.com/run-web-services-on-hpc-stupid-63e208008da8)

 ## What does this look like ?